gorkem-oktay/Command-Pattern/README.md

 }
 ```

 We created ten buttons to hold our commands.
 NoCommand is an empty command that does nothing.
-It is just not to bother with null or empty indexes. setCommand() method is the one user(*Client*) will use to place commands.
-And user(*Client*) will make request via onButtonClicked() method.
+It is just not to bother with null or empty indexes. setCommand() will be used to place commands.
+And in main(*Client*), we will make requests via onButtonClicked() method.
 Now, we can set our commands to panel and execute them from there.

 ```kotlin
 with(abilityPanel){